2026 Challenge Cup

 The 2026 Challenge Cup, known for sponsorship reasons as the 2026 Betfred Challenge Cup, is the 125th staging of the Challenge Cup, the main rugby league knockout cup tournament in British rugby league, run by the Rugby Football League (RFL).

 Background

 The competition retains the seven-round format introduced in 2025.
 The first round will again be contested solely by community clubs.
 The Championship clubs join the competition in the second round and the Super League clubs in the third round.
 However, for 2026, the first and second rounds will be played with clubs allocated to one of three regions, with games being played on a regional basis.
-This change has been introduced in an effort to reduce costs and an attempting to increase interest in the early rounds of the competition.
+This change has been introduced in an effort to reduce costs and an attempt to increase interest in the early rounds of the competition.

 As in 2025, the Super League clubs will be drawn away in the third round.

 The competition starts in January 2026, and will conclude with the final on 30 May at Wembley Stadium.

 Toulouse Olympique declined to take part, as in previous years.

+On 9 January 2026, Featherstone Rovers were excluded from the competition due to the ongoing financial difficulties at the club.
+As the draw for the first and second rounds had already been made by this date, Featherstone's opponent in the second round, Lock Lane were given a bye through to the third round.